jameno/Simple-Apple-Health-XML-to-CSV/README.md

 If you have Python 2.x.x, please upgrade to Python 3 here: https://www.python.org/downloads/ (or specify your environment's Python version)

-`python -c "import pandas"` should return blank from the command line
+`python3 -c "import pandas"` should return blank from the command line

 If you get a _**ModuleNotFoundError: No module named 'pandas'**_ error, install pandas and try again:

-`pip install pandas`
+`pip3 install pandas`

 ### 2. Export your Apple Health Data